daansteemit/steemrepair/registration.md

 1. Apply with the form below
 2. Wait
-3. After approval follow steemrepair trail on steemauto, or delegate.
+3. After approval, follow steemrepair trail on steemauto or delegate.

 FORM: